 Water damage in a wall can be difficult to detect, but there are certain signs that can help you identify it.
 Damp or dark spots, cracks, bubbles, peeling, musty, moldy or musty smell, and softened drywall are all indicators of water damage.
 Discoloration is often accompanied by softened drywall, which can be detected by feeling for soft spots on the wall.
 Warping of the wall can also be a sign of water damage, as it can cause structural damage that is costly to repair.

-Deformed floorboards or peeling paint are usually a reliable sign of water damage.
-This damage can also be one of the common signs of water damage to walls.
-Sudden onset of respiratory health problems could be indicative of a water-induced mold problem.
+Stripes running down the wall from the ceiling are another sign of water damage.
+Paint and wood are often the first to show signs of water damage in a home, such as deformed floorboards or peeling paint.
+Sudden onset of respiratory health problems could also be indicative of a water-induced mold problem.
 Mold has been known to cause a myriad of health problems, including respiratory infections, asthma, and severe allergic reactions.

 Visible water stains, peeling wallpaper or deformed walls are also possible signs to detect water damage.
 If you suspect that there may be any leakage or water damage in your home, it's important to know how to spot it.
 If drywall water damage is widespread, you should call a professional restoration company; however, if water damage only affects a small area and you have drywall experience, you may be able to replace the drywall yourself.
 To prevent any future water damage, inspect the roof or pipes for any issues.